NetworkedPlanet/datadock/docs/_user-guide/selecting-an-identifier.md

 order: 85
 ---

 During the DataDock conversion process, each record in your spreadsheet is turned into an entity ready for use on the Web of Data.
-DataDock produces a page for every identity so that each entity in your dataset is accessible on the web.

 As everything on the Web of Data has an address, DataDock produces an **identifier** using the row number of the record.
-If you wish to use a different column for use in the identifier, you can set this before you upload the data.
+If you wish to use a different column for use in the identifier, you can set this during the upload process.

 ## Example